Importation of food and plant products for trade shows and exhibitions in Canada

-7. Non-Federally Registered Food Sector Products (i.e. baked goods, baby food, alcohol, etc.)
+7. Manufactured foods (for example, baked goods, baby food, alcohol, etc.)

 Definition: a wide range of products, including infant foods, alcoholic beverages, bakery products, and cereal products.

-All products must meet appropriate testing and safety specifications allergens, microbiological, chemical or other risks (pesticides, heavy metal, non-permitted colours etc.).
+All products must meet appropriate testing and safety specifications allergens, microbiological, chemical or other risks (such as, pesticides, heavy metal, non-permitted colours).

 Import control of alcoholic beverages is performed by provincial and territorial liquor control boards.
 Please refer to our Alcoholic Beverages page.

-Definition: pet foods may include commercially prepared foods (i.e. wet or dry shelf-stable products), raw pet food (i.e. for Biologically Appropriate Raw Food or BARF diets), pet treats (e.g. rawhide, chews, dried animal ears, bones, hooves, pizzles, etc.), supplements (e.g. mixtures containing vitamins, minerals, fish oils, etc.), and/or commercial samples (i.e. for laboratory analysis, feeding trials or display).
-This includes products destined for companion animals (e.g. dogs, cats, birds, fish, etc.), exotic pets (e.g. reptiles, lizards, bearded dragons, turtles, tortoises, etc.), laboratory animals, or zoo animals.
+Definition: pet foods may include commercially prepared foods (such as, wet or dry shelf-stable products), raw pet food (such as, for Biologically Appropriate Raw Food or BARF diets), pet treats (for example, rawhide, chews, dried animal ears, bones, hooves, pizzles), supplements (for example, mixtures containing vitamins, minerals, fish oils), and/or commercial samples (such as, for laboratory analysis, feeding trials or display).
+This includes products destined for companion animals (for example, dogs, cats, birds, fish), exotic pets (for example, reptiles, ferrets, hedgehogs), laboratory animals, or zoo animals.

-- Importation is subject to a case by case evaluation by the CFIA;
+- samples that do not meet commercial conditions require an import permit and are subject to a case by case evaluation by the CFIA

 A permit to import and a phytosanitary certificate may be required depending on the origin and nature of the product.